thepredictionlabllc/oradell_reports/_posts/2019-03-15-lakebaseline.md

 </figure>

 ## Latest lake conditions
 Water samples from the lake were analyzed for nutrients and algal concentrations.
 In addition, information on the weather was collected.
 These data are presented below as a percentage of their historical maximum.
 <figure style="width: 500px" class="align-center">
   <img src="{{ site.url }}/assets/images/03152019/Fig_petal.jpg" alt="">
   <figcaption>Last sampled conditions at Detroit Lake, including the weather as well as the concentratino of cyanobacteria and nutrients.</figcaption>
 </figure>

 ## Where we are in the season
-It is march and historically, there have been very few algal blooms this month.
+It is March and historically, there have been very few algal blooms this month.
 ![image-center]({{ site.url }}/assets/images/03152019/Fig_climatology.jpg){: .align-center}